limitd/limitd/README.md

     -  Created on demand.
     -  Destroyed when not used.
 -  **Request**: a request made by a client to  **take or wait** N tokens from the **bucket instance X** of the **bucket type y**.
--  **Response**: is the response from the server to a client request indicating that the operation was succesful or not.
+-  **Response**: is the response from the server to a client request indicating that the operation was successful or not.

 Limitd protocol uses [Protocol Buffers](https://developers.google.com/protocol-buffers) over tcp.
 The definition of the protocol are in [protocol/messages](https://github.com/limitd/protocol/tree/master/messages).